godotengine/godot-docs/tutorials/plugins/android/android_plugin.rst

 ----------

 Most of these APIs allow communication via REST/JSON APIs.
-If the API is relatively simple and does not require complex authenthication, this may be a better idea than writing a specific Android plugin.
+If the API is relatively simple and does not require complex authentication, this may be a better idea than writing a specific Android plugin.

 Godot has great support for HTTP, HTTPS and JSON, so an API implemented this way will work on every platform, too.